-Affordability is a big factor behind the boost in condo living, but it’s certainly not the only one.
-Condo living comes with many other benefits, including urban conveniences, public transit, employment and entertainment close to home, as well as a lock-n-leave lifestyle for when life takes you further abroad.
-Part of the package, is condo fees.
+Affordability is a big factor behind the relatively recent shift to condo living, but it’s certainly not the only appeal.
+Other benefits include a sense of community (yes, vertical communities are a thing!), easy access to urban conveniences, public transit, employment and entertainment, as well as a lock-and-leave lifestyle for when life takes you further abroad.

-What exactly are condo fees, how are they calculated, and what do they cover?
-Here’s what you need to know.
+What are condo fees, how are they calculated, and what do they cover?

 Your condo fees are divided into three main categories: utilities, common areas and the reserve fund.
 Let’s take a closer look.